 - Multi-user and RBAC are not supported in this version.

 - During this phase, all upgrades will require controller and slave nodes to be powered down.
 Upgrade/install is achieved via the boot configuration option.

-- In order to create a Windows VM we advise to choose the flavour named windowsFLV, which is specifically optimised with sufficient resources for the windows VM.
+- In order to create a Windows VM, it is advised to choose the flavour named "windowsFLV", which is specifically optimised with sufficient resources for the windows VM.

 - In order to properly configure and access the Windows instances, it is required to execute the procedure described in the following link: Windows VM instance Configuration.
 Please pay particular attention to Step 4, regarding the Network configuration of the VM instance.

 - In the event of a manual master failover, the process of initialising Windows support must be performed once again by a Sunlight support engineer.

 - Adding multiple virtual network interfaces (VIFs) of the same subnet is not currently supported.
 Sunlight engineers are currently working on this issue, in order to be resolved as soon as possible.